graphboltdev/docs/docs/graphql-client/README.md

 The GraphQL client allows you to execute queries, mutations, and subscriptions with ease.
 Think of it as [Postman](https://www.postman.com/) or [Insomnia](https://insomnia.rest/) specifically designed and tailored for AWS AppSync.

 :::tip
 GraphBolt explores your AWS accounts and finds all your existing AppSync APIs.
-Just select one from the drop-down menu, and start executing queries.
+Just select one from the drop-down menu, authenticate, and start executing queries.
 :::

 ## Overview